 If you are searching for a new nursing home for your loved one due to suspected or confirmed abuse or neglect at their current or former facility, you are not alone.
 Nursing homes can be deceiving, and you may not realize what goes on there until it is too late.
 A well-versed Pennsylvania nursing home abuse lawyer from our firm is here to help you if your loved one is one of the many American nursing home residents who have suffered abuse and neglect.
 The first step in getting the help you and your loved one need is to schedule a legal consultation.

-Call the successful Ostroff Injury Law today at (484) 351-0350 to schedule your case consultation or use our confidential online contact form.
+Call the successful Ostroff Godshall Injury and Accident Lawyers today at (484) 351-0350 to schedule your case consultation or use our confidential online contact form.